angular/angular/docs/TOOLS.md

 final value in a field.

 Angular also supports a second type of change detection - the "push" model.
-In this model Angular does not poll your component for changes.
+In this model, Angular does not poll your component for changes.
 Instead, the component "tells" Angular when it changes and only then does Angular perform the update.
 This model is suitable in situations when your data model uses observable or immutable objects (also a discussion for another time).